Carafa family: Princes of Stigliano

+Upon the death of the last exponent and princess of the Carafa di Stigliano family, her titles passed to her firstborn son Nicolás María de Guzmán y Carafa, 3rd Duke of Medina de las Torres and 3rd Marquess of Toral, who however died without heirs.
+Thus the fiefdom of Stigliano returned first to the Crown of Naples and then became the property of a branch of the powerful Colonna family, that of the Princes of Sonnino, who in 1796 moved their princely title from Sonnino to Stigliano, a title they still hold today.

 Cardinals and Archbishops

 The Carafa family, as happened with many other noble families, gave the Catholic Church numerous prelates, including various cardinals and archbishops.
 Over the centuries the Carafa family produced 16 cardinals (of whom one, Gian Pietro Carafa, was elected pope) and 11 archbishops (of whom 6 were also cardinals).
 One of these cardinals, Marino Carafa di Belvedere, later renounced ecclesiastical life and became the 1st Mayor of Naples.